 ❧A misplaced apostrophe walk’s into a bar and drink’s a few beer’s.

 ❧Subject and verb walk into a bar, but the bartender kicks them out because they don’t agree.

 ❧A heteronym walks into a bar, even though it’s close to time for the place to close.

 ❧Bob, Eve, Hannah, Otto, Ada, Nan, Mom, and Dad walk into The Palindrome Saloon.

 ❧Alphabet.
 Barroom.
 Cocktails.
 Drinking.
 Euphoric.
 Fried.
 Giddy.
 Hammered.
 Inebriated.
 Juiced.
 Kippered.
 Loaded.
 Muddled.
 Narcotized.
 Obliviated.
 Pickled.
 Quaffy.
 Ravaged.
 Schnockered.
 Tanked.
 Unsteady.
 Vulcanized.
 Wasted.

 In search of refreshment and levity;

-He asks the bar maid for some spiked lemonade,
+He asked the bar maid for some spiked lemonade,

 Having heard it increases longevity;

-Then he says to the lass, “Use a very short glass,
+Then he said to the lass, “Use a very short glass,